huggingface/blog/ml-director-insights-4.md

 🤗   Thank you for joining us in this fourth installment of ML Director Insights.

-Big thanks to XXX, XXX, and XXX for their brilliant insights and participation in this piece.
+Big thanks to Javier Mansilla, Shaun Gittens, Samuel Franklin, and Evan Castle for their brilliant insights and participation in this piece.
 We look forward to watching your continued success and will be cheering you on each step of the way. 🎉

 If you're' interested in accelerating your ML roadmap with Hugging Face Experts please visit [hf.co/support](https://huggingface.co/support?utm_source=article&utm_medium=blog&utm_campaign=ml_director_insights_3) to learn more.